ibm-cloud-docs/apps/ts_apps.md

 	  2. Click **Delete Service**.
 You are prompted to restage the app that the service instance was bound to.

     To use the command line interface to delete a service instance, complete the following steps:
-	  3. Unbind the service instance from an app by typing `cf unbind-service <appname> <service_instance_name>`.
+	  3. Unbind the service instance from an app.
+Enter `cf unbind-service <appname> <service_instance_name>`.
-	  4. Delete the service instance by typing `cf delete-service <service_instance_name>`.
+	  4. Delete the service instance.
+Enter `cf delete-service <service_instance_name>`.
-	  5. After you delete the service instance, you might want to restage your app that the service instance was bound to by typing `cf restage <appname>`.
+	  5. After you delete the service instance, you might want to restage your app that the service instance was bound to.
+Enter `cf restage <appname>`.

   * To remove the limit on the number of service instances that you can have, upgrade your Lite account to a billable account.
 For more information, see [Upgrading your account](/docs/account/index.html#upgrade-to-paygo).